Ebenezer Baptist Church – Manning, South Carolina

 South Carolina | SC Picture Project | Clarendon County Photos | Ebenezer Baptist Church

 This church in Manning was founded in 1869 by a woman, Mary Scott Harvin (known locally as “Aunt Mary”).
 Like many new churches at that time, the congregation initially met outdoors.
-In 1881 members purchased a half-acre of land and were able to build this church, described then as “enlarged and beautified on a very modern style,” in 1901.
+In 1881 members purchased a half-acre of land and were able to build this church, described as “enlarged and beautified on a very modern style,” in 1901.
 Additions were completed in 1912.

 Ebenezer Baptist Church Info